 Loans receivable - Loans receivable represent loans made in accordance with the Agency's mission.
 Loans are made from unrestricted Agency funds as well as restricted funds donated with the stipulation that funds be used in perpetuity for lending purposes.
 Although the Agency has the right to call the loans at any time, they are generally repaid within two to ten years.
 All loans are interest-free.
-Loans are periodically reviewed for collectability by management, who records an allowance for uncollectible loans.
-This allowance is based on prior collection experience.
+Loans are periodically reviewed for collectability by management, who records an allowance for credit losses.
+The allowance is based on an expected loss rate that is determined by the history of loan write-offs over the last ten years and by internal repayment risk scoring.
 Loans are written off as a charge to bad debt expense when, in the Agency's estimation, it is probable that the loan balance will not be collected.